Skip to main content

 Flight, Travel, and Visa Information

-Flight: Students book their own travel to coincide with program dates.
-Please keep in mind that flights arriving in Accra typically depart New York a day in advance.
+Flight: Students purchase their own flights to and from the program destination.
+Please keep in mind that flights arriving in Ghana typically depart from New York a day in advance.
 All participants are strongly encouraged to purchase refundable flights.

 Visa: Review visa information for this destination on the Global Affairs Study Abroad Resources Guide.